Nolan Gorman Preview, Player Props: Cardinals vs. Reds

-After batting .189 with a double, three home runs, six walks and nine RBI in his past 10 games, Nolan Gorman and the St. Louis Cardinals take on the Cincinnati Reds (who will start Carson Spiers) at 6:40 PM ET on Saturday.
+Nolan Gorman -- batting .231 with a double, three home runs, six walks and nine RBI in his past 10 games -- will be in action for the St. Louis Cardinals versus the Cincinnati Reds, with Hunter Greene on the hill, on September 10 at 1:40 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Reds.
+He strung together two hits (going 2-for-4) in his most recent appearance against the Reds.

 Nolan Gorman Game Info & Props vs. the Reds